sjoram/esphome-dometic-ble/README.md

 - Sleep is only valid in **Cooling** and **Heating** modes.
 - If selected in other modes, it automatically resets to `none`.
-- Preset state is immediately corrected without waiting for poll cycle.

 ---